Beinsezii/NieR-Cursors/README.md

 2. download the thing
 3. run the `build.sh` file
 4. a folder will appear called 'icons' that has the theme inside. up to your distro gods what to do with the generated theme.

-Adwaita is a fallback for those not included.
-This can be changed in the "index.theme" file present in the built theme.

 ## F.A.Q.
 Question|Answer